luigiselmi/pilot-sc4-pipeline/README.md

 All the components, frameworks, Flink job, Kafka producer, Rserve, must be provided as Docker images in order to be started in Docker containers within a Docker Swarm.
-Furthermore, all the Docker images must support the initialization daemon by including the wait-for-step.sh, execute-step.sh, finish-step.sh scripts provided in the [docker-spark](https://github.com/big-data-europe/docker-spark/tree/master/base) base image
+Furthermore, all the Docker images must support the initialization protocol by including the wait-for-step.sh, execute-step.sh, finish-step.sh scripts provided in the [docker-spark](https://github.com/big-data-europe/docker-spark/tree/master/base) base image in order to communicate with the initialization daemon.

 ## Pilot Initialization
 Some of the components used for the pilot depend on other components.
 As an example, the Kafka producer depends on